Evidence-Augmented Policy Optimization with Reward Co-Evolution for Long-Context Reasoning: Empirical Motivation: The Primacy of Evidence

 \paragraph{Tree-Structured Evidence Sampling.} To quantify the critical role of evidence quality in determining final reasoning outcomes, we design a systematic exploration strategy modeled as a decision tree.
 As shown in Figure \ref{fig2}, we employ Breadth-First Search (BFS) to sample $k$ distinct evidence trajectories for a given query and context, creating a diverse search space.
 To efficiently value these intermediate nodes without redundant full-context processing, we apply a Query-Centric Node Evaluation that scores candidates based strictly on their utility relative to the query.
 We investigate two specific valuation paradigms to identify the better evidence: \begin{itemize} \item \textbf{Semantic Similarity Assessment (SSA):} Using a reranker (Qwen3-8B-Reranker \cite{DBLP:journals/corr/abs-2506-05176} ) to measure the coarse-grained embedding alignment between the query and the extracted evidence. \item \textbf{LLM-as-a-Judge (LLM-E/R):} Leveraging an LLM to perform fine-grained evaluation on the utility of the extracted evidence (LLM-E) or the coherence of the reasoning (LLM-R) (Prompts in Appendix \ref{evidence prompt}). \end{itemize}

 \paragraph{Experiment Setting} To quantify the factors constraining long-context performance, we conduct a controlled analysis on the Musique from LongBench benchmark \cite{DBLP:conf/acl/BaiLZL0HDLZHDTL24} using Qwen3-30B-A3B-Instruct \cite{DBLP:journals/corr/abs-2505-09388} as the base model.
-To establish a empirical performance ceiling, we construct an Evidence-Grounded (Oracle) baseline, where high-fidelity evidence is extracted by a superior model (\texttt{gemini-2.5-pro}) utilizing both the query and ground-truth answer, and then fed to the base model for inference.
+To establish an empirical performance ceiling, we construct an Evidence-Grounded (Oracle) baseline, where high-fidelity evidence is extracted by a superior model (\texttt{gemini-2.5-pro} \cite{gemini2.5}) utilizing both the query and ground-truth answer, and then fed to the base model for inference.
 We employ Tree-Structured Sampling with a beam width of $k=3$.
 As illustrated in Figure \ref{fig:pilot_study}, our analysis yields the following insights:

-\paragraph{Evidence Extraction is the Decisive Bottleneck.} Our results isolate evidence retrieval as the primary failure mode through two key observations.
-First, simply providing the model with high-fidelity evidence (Oracle) drastically elevates performance to 63.0\%, revealing a massive potential currently locked by retrieval failures.
-Second, adding a reasoning verification step (LLM-R) atop evidence evaluation yields negligible gains compared to evidence evaluation alone (LLM-E).
-This implies that once high-quality evidence is secured, the model's inherent reasoning capabilities are sufficient, the bottleneck lies in finding the evidence.
+\paragraph{Evidence Extraction is the Decisive Bottleneck.} Two observations isolate evidence retrieval as the primary bottleneck.
+First, providing high-fidelity evidence (Oracle) drastically elevates performance to 63.0\%.
+Second, optimizing solely the reasoning step (EAR+LLM-R) yields no improvement over standard EAR.
+Moreover, adding a reasoning judge atop evidence evaluation (EAR+LLM-E+LLM-R) has a negligible effect, causing a slight performance drop compared to LLM-E alone.
+We attribute this to restricted reasoning diversity: once evidence is fixed, subsequent reasoning paths become highly homogeneous (>96\% semantic consistency; see Appendix \ref{sec:reasoning_diversity}), rendering LLM-R redundant.
+This implies that once high-quality evidence is secured, inherent reasoning capabilities suffice; finding the evidence is the true bottleneck.

 \paragraph{Superior Process Supervision Drives Greater Performance Gains.} Our analysis reveals a direct correlation between the fidelity of process supervision and the magnitude of performance improvement.
 While SSA offers limited guidance (+5.5\%), employing an LLM-based judge to provide process supervision significantly improves performance (+9.0\%).
 Furthermore, elevating the supervision quality with a stronger gpt-oss-120B evaluator yields even greater gains (+11.0\%).